BABAK0T0/FDF/README.md

 # FDF - WIREFRAME

-This project consists to create a graphical representation of a land by wireframe("fil de fer - fdf" in French) by connecting different points (x, y, z) by segments.
+This project consists to create a graphical representation of a land by wireframe("Fil De Fer - FDF" in French) by connecting different points (x, y, z) by segments.
 The land will be stocked in a file passed in parameters.

 ### Installing